 Only some of the stories the Post prints are available on this page.
 To get all of the day’s local news, pick up a copy of the Post at more than 1,000 locations in the cities listed above.

-The Post was started in 2008 by Dave Price and Jim Pavelich.
+History: The Daily Post was started in May 27, 2008, by Dave Price and Jim Pavelich.

 They were the founding publishers of the Palo Alto Daily News in 1995.
 The first edition of the Daily News was eight pages, but it steadily grew.
 By 2005, the Daily News was averaging 100 pages a day and had editions in five cities.
 In 2005, Price and Pavelich sold the Daily News.

 After they left, the Daily News went downhill and today it has one small edition that comes out once a week.

 In 2008, readers and advertisers convinced Price and Pavelich that Palo Alto and surrounding communities needed a newspaper like the one they used to publish.
 As fate would have it, when they began to look for a place to open an office, the Daily News had just moved out of its downtown home at 324 High St., abandoning Palo Alto.
 So the Post grabbed that space and began printing a few weeks later.

 By 2011, the Post was the No. 1 newspaper in the mid-Peninsula, leading in page counts, advertising inches and circulation.

 In January 2013, the Post moved to a larger space at 385 Forest Ave., also in downtown Palo Alto.